rapidsai/deployment/source/cloud/aws/sagemaker.md

 We can add a RAPIDS conda environment to the set of Jupyter ipython kernels available in our SageMaker notebook instance by installing in a [lifecycle configuration script](https://docs.aws.amazon.com/sagemaker/latest/dg/notebook-lifecycle-config.html).

-Create a new lifecycle configuration (via the 'Additional Options' dropdown).
+Create a new lifecycle configuration (via the 'Additional Configuration' dropdown).

 ![Screenshot of the create lifecycle configuration screen](../../images/sagemaker-create-lifecycle-configuration.png)